jaypunekar/DomeProjectionMapping/README.md

 ## Material required.
 1. Multiple projectors to cover the entire dome.
-2. A PC with multiple outputs (1 for each projector)
+2. A PC with multiple outputs (1 for each projector).
-4. A projection mapping software (Vioso, NespMap, DomeProjection.com)
+4. A projection mapping software (Vioso, NespMap, DomeProjection.com).
-5. A camera and fisheye lens
+5. A camera and fisheye lens.

+## Materials I have used.
+1. 8 PT-VW530 Panasonic Projectors.
+2. A PC with 2 T1000 Nvidia Graphics card.
+3. 8 HDMI cables & 8 HDMI to mini DP adapters.
+4. Canon EOS 5D Mark IV Body.
+5. Canon EF 8-15mm f/4L Fisheye USM.
+6. EOS Webcam Utiliy Software.
+7. NestMap Software.